 - i.
-To the extent possible, foundation vents should be located on the sides of the house and placed in inconspicuous locations. - ii.
+To the extent possible, foundation vents should be located on the sides of the house and placed in inconspicuous locations.
+Excessive numbers of vents should be avoided; refer to local code requirements - ii.
 Vents should either be designed to be recessed below grade or to blend in with the surrounding materials, such as using stone fins within a stone field. - iii.
 Vent colors and materials must be approved by the DRC. - iv.
 When foundation vents are not placed in subterranean wells or detailed to blend with the surrounding materials, pre-cast concrete wells must be placed and securely fixed to the foundation to cap the vents and facilitate the blending with the foundation and surrounding materials.
 Subterranean wells must be constructed of pre-cast concrete.
 Subterranean wells are preferred to caps, but if caps are used landscape screening will be required to fully conceal vent locations.